nathancarter/weblurch/doc/plan.md

    with any of the following types of data.
 Do this in parallel with the following bullet points, which instantiate this class and discuss the testing thereof.
+ * Test `DOMEditTracker` class's ability to keep track of all of its instances, and detect which contain a given DOM Node.
     * N.appendChild(node)
        * returns node
        * record with N's address and the serialized node